How Much Does a New Kitchen Actually Cost?

 Zero to minimal plumbing or electrical changes

-Limited cabinetry conveniences - usually in this range there can be a pullout wastebin, corner lazy susan, and maybe a spice rack or pantry rollouts depending on the size of the kitchen
+Limited cabinetry conveniences—usually, you might see a pullout waste bin, corner lazy Susan, and maybe a spice rack or pantry rollouts depending on the kitchen size

 This type of remodel works well for homeowners who want a new kitchen without moving walls or reworking systems behind the walls.
 While finishes may be simpler, thoughtful selections can still result in a polished, functional space.